coilvoltic/needle-privacy/privacy-policy.md

 Privacy Policy
 ----------------

-coilvoltic built the Reflex Needle and Reflex Side app as a free apps, but you are not allowed to reproduce the concepts illustrated in these without our permission.
+coilvoltic built the Reflex Needle, Reflex Side and Tightwad! app as a free apps, but you are not allowed to reproduce the concepts illustrated in these without our permission.
 The concepts used are excusively held by coilvoltic and no one else. coilvoltic is engaged not to collect or use any data from your devices.